-LAKEKEEPERS: EQUIPPING CITIZEN SCIENTISTS FOR WINTER LAKE MONITORINGCategory: 2018, Current, Grant, Major Project, Water
+LAKEKEEPERS: EQUIPPING CITIZEN SCIENTISTS FOR WINTER LAKE MONITORINGCategory: 2018, Completed, Grant, Major Project, Water

 Eutrophication (nutrient enrichment) is one of the most pressing issue facing aquatic ecosystems.
 In Alberta, where lake ecosystems are naturally nutrient rich, the symptoms of eutrophication may be dramatic.
 Toxic algal blooms, odours, and anoxia may reduce biodiversity, limit recreation, and threaten the health of humans and wildlife.
 Much of our awareness of eutrophication is limited to the summer months when health advisories attract the attention of the media and community based monitoring programs such as LakeWatch and LakeKeepers work to monitor the issue.
 However, the symptoms of eutrophication are not limited to the summer – they extend into the winter and under the ice.